nmfs-opensci/quarto-thesis/README.md

 Quarto extension for a masters or PhD thesis based on Masters/Doctoral Thesis, LaTeX Template, Version 2.5 (27 Aug 2017)

+## Warning.
+Chapter 1 has R code

+Python and Julia users: After you install the extension, search for `{r}` in `Chapters/Chapter1.qmd` and get rid of the R code (for a table and a figure) or replace with Python or Julia code.

 ## Installing the extension